DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 ### Requirements
-For this to work you will need the following roles in your guild
+For this to work you will need the following roles in your guild:

 - `Festered`
 - `Blighted`